Informfully/Informfully.github.io/docs/deliberative.md

 ![img/algorithm_assets/epd.jpg](img/algorithm_assets/epd.jpg)

-The continuous exposure length of majority party articles and minority party articles, political articles, and non-political articles is controlled by parameters to increase the diversity of recommendation results.
+The continuous exposure lengths of majority party articles, minority party articles, political articles, and non-political articles are controlled by parameters to increase the diversity of recommendation results.
-In each news recommendation list, articles with both majority and minority views are displayed in the order set by the user.
+In each news recommendation list, articles with both majority and minority views are displayed in the order the user sets.
 For example, with a list size of 20 and a slice value of 2, users in the minority party condition receive two articles from the minority party, followed by two non-political articles.
 This process is repeated until 20 articles have been added to the feed.
 The news supply to EPD assumes items are from the most recent day.